-Since finishing dental school in my native India earlier this year, 2016, I have been researching ways to continue advancing my career academically and acquiring additional clinical experience.
+Since finishing dental school in my native India earlier this year, 2016, I have been researching ways to advance my academic career and acquire additional clinical experience.
 As a dental student, I worked extremely hard at helping to organize dental camps with screenings and treatment in rural areas, along with my friends from dental school.
 We held diagnostic and oral prophylaxis camps in government-sponsored schools for poor children, health camps, anti-tobacco drives, etc. During my internship with the Department of Public Dentistry, I assisted my Principal, Dr. XXXXX, and the Director of Public Health Dentistry, Dr. XXXX, in their noble initiative of adopting a village: XXXX.
 We took care of all the villager's oral health care needs.
 We conducted awareness programs to educate the general population on the proper brushing technique.
 Since graduation one year ago, I have been working in a clinic.

 My long-term objectives include establishing a dental clinic in India that caters to the needs of poor working people, making my clinic a pilot experiment that seeks to become sustainable at the same time that we attend to virtually everyone who walks through the door.
 The first pilot clinic will be located strategically to be accessible to large rural areas of the country that lack oral health care resources.
 Earning the DDS Degree will help me realize this goal, becoming a fully international dentist with a terminal degree in my field from the USA.
 This will provide me with the tools and professional maturity to make my maximum contribution to the underserved.